+Each year, the country’s top employers receive mountains of resumes from recent college graduates.
+With an average of 4 million students graduating each year, a virtual avalanche of digital resumes can make their way to employers of all sizes and sectors.
 How do you wade through your inbox to find the most talented new graduates hidden among all the other entry-level applicants?
 First, you learn from the best, and the best don’t wait for the right candidates to come to them each June.
 Instead, they develop new graduate recruitment strategies to engage them well ahead of graduation.

-1. Up Your Social Media Game
+1. Use Social Media

+Consider hosting virtual events, joining industry groups, and posting informative career-focused videos.
 Highlight new accomplishments, explain how your product is made, and respond to comments and direct messages in a polished, professional, but enthusiastic tone that reflects your workplace culture.

-2. Collaborate with College Career Centers
+2. Collaborate With College Career Centers

 Forming relationships with administrators and faculty will encourage them to recommend their top graduating students to you.
 Working with career centers or academic programs to set up internships can help create a pipeline of motivated students who just might end up being top performers down the line.